 I also write travel guidebooks, magazine and newspaper articles, and content for webzines about my travels, including my hometown New York City, and test drives of new vehicles.

-See my “business card” website, brilliantly named Evelyn Kanter, for links to current and recent articles.
+See the Evelyn Kanter in the News page for links to current and recent articles.

 Keep reading for news about my most recent guidebooks, about my hometown.